 As the methods for utilizing AI assistants for development support diversify, I'd like to share my experience using Anthropic's Claude Code.
 I'll candidly analyze insights gained from API usage with a Max subscription, comparisons with other tools, and practical strengths and challenges.

 I decided to try Claude Code after learning it was added to Anthropic's Claude Max plan1.
-Previously, I was spending up to 200 could potentially reduce costs by about 90% (there's also a $100 Max plan available).
+Previously, I was spending up to $2,000 monthly on Claude's API, so migrating to the Max plan at about $200 could potentially reduce costs by about 90% (there's also a $100 Max plan available).

 To state my conclusion upfront: so far, I haven't come close to hitting any limits, and the experience is virtually identical to when I was spending hundreds of dollars monthly, making the cost-performance ratio extremely favorable.
 Having nearly unlimited access to Claude Sonnet 3.7 with minimal stress is particularly pleasing.